randydaniel/figma-plugins-ui/README.md

 ## UI Kits
 - [70+ Modals & Popups](https://www.figma.com/community/file/1160004185821594377) (Jordan Hughes) — A collection of useful modals and popups to use in your designs.

+## Workflow
+-[Figma Autoname] (https://www.figma.com/community/plugin/1160642826057169962)  (Hugo Duprez) — Rename all your layers in one click.
+Thanks to AI.